 We generate insights on the dynamics of complex systems through experiments, theoretical analysis, and simulation.
 Aims of the research include enabling the efficient control and processing of these systems which are used in a wide range of industries, products, and emerging technologies.

-OUR RESEARCH FOCUSES ON THEORETICAL & COMPUTATIONAL investigation of transport phenomena and non-equilibrium processes in nanoscale systems.
-We apply molecular dynamics and multi-scale simulations, as well as theoretical tools, to various nanoscale systems whose understanding is of significant scientific and technological importance.
+OUR RESEARCH FOCUSES ON THEORETICAL & COMPUTATIONAL investigation of transport phenomena and non-equilibrium processes in nano- and microscale systems.
+We apply various simulation methods, such as molecular and Brownian dynamics, as well as theoretical tools to various systems whose understanding is of significant scientific and technological importance.

-SELF-ASSEMBLED SURFACTANT SYSTEMS Surfactants (or amphiphiles) are molecules that contain both hydrophobic and hydrophilic segments.
+Surfactants (or amphiphiles) are molecules that contain both hydrophobic and hydrophilic segments.
 In aqueous solutions, surfactants spontaneously self-assemble into a variety of microstructures that find use in numerous applications, including drug delivery vehicles and templates for advanced nanostructured materials.
 In addition to their industrial uses, self-assembled structures of amphiphilic molecules, such as lipid bilayers, are building blocks for various biological systems.
 In all of these systems, the dynamics of self-assembly and transitions between different self-assembled structures plays an important role.
 Our goal is to understand molecular mechanisms of these transitions.
-Currently, we are investigating several systems, including formation and break-up of spherical micelles and dynamics of lipid membranes.
+In particular, we investigate mechanisms of formation and break-up of micelles and dynamics of lipid membranes.

 Ph.D., 2002, University of Notre Dame